 One of the most effective methods of identifying large, popular hashtags is simply by searching the social network.
 Start typing in your industry or keyword, and see the suggested options that come up.
 They also often have the volume of use, so you have an idea of how popular a hashtag is for use.
 This is a great way to find 3 – 5 really popular hashtags for your industry.

 There are plenty of tools out there to help you choose hashtags more strategically than just guessing.

 For the most part, researching hashtags for your industry using these tools will take less than an hour, and you’ll be much better informed about the kinds of hashtags that will give you greater reach.
-Throw your list into your Google Doc, and the next time you are Instagramming, throw in a mix of high and low-reach hashtags based on your research.
+Throw your list into your Google Doc, and the next time you are posting content, throw in a unique mix of high and low-reach hashtags based on your research.

 Sign up to the newsletter to get updates on the latest blog posts, resources and happenings in Rachel's world.